-Manchester City have accused the Premier League of “misleading” clubs over the legal case the Sky Blues fought over top-flight rules governing commercial deals.
+Manchester City have accused the Premier League of “misleading” clubs over a legal judgement concerning top-flight rules on commercial deals.

 City wrote to the other 19 clubs and the league on Monday night to challenge the league’s interpretation of the outcome and the four-in-a-row champions insisted their position was that all the associated party transaction (APT) rules were now void.